DrewDavidson1999/MIST353_Project/WeatherDataAPI/WeatherDataAppAPI/API_README.md

 ]
 ```
 ### 2. ChangePreferredLocation API
+### Page 8: This page will display preferred location information.
+This is different from the home page as it will show more specific/detailed information on the preferred location of the user.
 #### Purpose:
 The ChangePreferredLocation API allows users to update their preferred location.
 This API updates preferred location data into the `ext_UserPreferredLocations` table in the `WeatherDataDB` based on the input parameters.
 This enables users to change their preferred location so they can see the info they want on our website.
 ### Inputs: